 There is this process called the 25/5 rule.
-Basically, you make a list of 25 items you want to achieve, determine the 5 most important and ONLY do those ones.
-While this is designed to be a longer goal-setting process, you can adapt it to your daily life, choosing only the top 1-3 things in planning your day and focus on them.
+Basically, you make a list of 25 items you want to achieve, determine the 5 most important, and ONLY do those ones.
+While this is designed to be a longer goal-setting process, you can adapt it to your daily life, choosing only the top 1-3 things in planning your day and focusing on them.
 Once those are done, you can shift your focus to the next most important on your list.

 Drink some caffeine.

 While too much caffeine might give you the jitters, a cup of coffee or tea can help you to focus.
-This works when the caffeine entering your brain and blocks adenosine receptors, which are what create the feeling of tiredness.
-You won't feel tired again until the caffeine is broken down.
+This works when the caffeine enters your brain and blocks adenosine receptors, which are what create the feeling of tiredness.
+You won’t feel tired again until the caffeine is broken down.

-With too much caffeine consumed regularly, however, your brain starts producing more adenosine receptors so that you need more stimulant to create the same alertness as before.
+With too much caffeine consumed regularly, however, your brain starts producing more adenosine receptors so you need more stimulants to create the same alertness as before.
 If you would like to read more about the effects of caffeine and how it works, check out this fascinating article from the Addiction Center.